 To be of real value to your buyers, it’s not enough to say, “Tell me what you want; I’ll get it for you.”
 Buyers want salespeople who will tell them what they should want.
 They want you to sift through all the information that’s out there and deliver insight into what they’re missing that will improve their performance.

 This means more than just finding data and statistics online.
 A fact without a story is just a data point.
 To make it real for your buyer, wrap your insights in a story that connects the dots for them and provides context within their world.

 8. Align Sales and Marketing

-You hear the following complaint from both sides: “we’re doing our job, but they just don’t get it.”
+You might hear the following complaint from both sides: “We’re doing our job, but they just don’t get it.”
 The problem with these goals is that they foster an us-versus-them attitude and miss the big picture.
 Sales is a design point for better marketing.
 If Sales is the storyteller of your organization, then Marketing is the story builder.